lawsocsg/lawsoc-clinic-manual/docs/family-law.md

-What would be considered a reasonable amount of maintenance differs from case to case depending on the outcome of the court based upon its investigation of the factors of each party.
-[45]_
+What would be considered a reasonable amount of maintenance differs from case to case depending on the outcome of the court based upon its investigation of the factors of each party.[^31]

 **Can I request a lump maintenance sum?**

-A court, when granting a maintenance order, may either require a person to make periodical payments or a lump sum payment, which may be required to be secured.
-[46]_
+A court, when granting a maintenance order, may either require a person to make periodical payments or a lump sum payment, which may be required to be secured.[^32]

 **Can I nominate a third party’s bank account for my maintenance to be paid into?**

 When the court makes a maintenance order it will usually specify:

 -   The full amount of the maintenance to be paid and how much is to be paid for the spouse/civil partner and how much for each child
 -   The frequency of payments – weekly, fortnightly or monthly
 -   The date on which the first payment is to be made
 -   To whom payments are to be made
 -   Method of payment

 If there are special circumstances verifiable by evidence, you may request that maintenance be paid into a third party’s bank account in